datacarpentry/astronomy-python/_episodes/01-query.md

 have "no physical meaning," but they can be a "useful diagnostic on the quality of the astrometric solution."

+> ## Different results
+> Your results for this query may differ from the Instructor's.
+This is because
+> `TOP 3000` returns 3000 results, but those results are not organised in any
+> particular way.
+{: .callout}

 > ## Exercise (5 minutes)
 >
 > The clauses in a query have to be in the right order.
 Go back and